fromTeal/FromTeal-whitepaper/paper.md

 - However, there are many more examples of artists & engineers that didn't know about each other, even though they were working on the same things, so lost the opportunity to cross-polinate each other & create great things together.

-- There are also very little examples of groups that created something great, but weren't able to encorporate as a business to make a living out of their passion.
+- There are also very little examples of groups that created something great, but were able to encorporate as a business to make a living out of their passion.
+There's just a big gap between a self-organized group of creative people working on a project, and a company with full governance selling its products.

 - With the Web, it's much easier today to discover others sharing the same passion or purpose, & group together.
 With Web3 in particular, it is also becoming easier to enable self-goverenance for the group & allow it to split the commercial value created, in a fair way.